Okanagan Short Story Contest

 General Information for Young Writers

-We have had a couple of teens make it to the shortlisted stage.
+We have had a couple of teens make it to the shortlisted stage in years past, so this year we are offering a High School Category, which is free, and comes with a $200 prize, to help level the playing field a bit.
 We encourage young writers to submit their work.
-However, this is a contest for adult short fiction, not children's stories.
+Make note: this is a contest for literary short fiction, not children's stories.
 We are unable to provide written responses to manuscripts.

 2015: Katherin Edwards for "Pellucidity"; Judge: Marie Clements.
 Reading: Okanagan Regional Library, Kelowna